dolfin-adjoint/pyadjoint/docs/source/documentation/index.rst

 how to use dolfin-adjoint and the main features of dolfin-adjoint, and includes introductory examples.
 For more use cases, see the :ref:`examples <dolfin-adjoint-examples>`.
+For technical details about the framework used by dolfin-adjoint, see the :ref:`pyadjoint documentation <pyadjoint-docs>`.

 .. raw:: html